 Case Study:

-marketplace reach in Singapore.
-The company maintains a strong presence on Lazada’s LazMall while also operating its own branded online store.
+To maximize marketplace reach in Singapore, Samsung maintains a strong presence on Lazada’s LazMall while also operating its own branded online store.

 On LazMall, Samsung leverages Lazada’s “Brand Mega Showcase” feature to create a customized storefront that aligns with their global branding.